AxioDL/nod/README.md

 return SUCCESS;
 ```

-Authoring images is always done from the user's filesystem and may be integrated into
+*Image authoring* is always done from the user's filesystem and may be integrated into
 a content pipeline using the `NOD::DiscBuilderBase` interface.

 ```cpp